How I learned to stop worrying and love data - a service designer speaks

 As designers we are continually adapting new ways of working, and there is no one-fits-all process but rather adaptations of many.
 In order to be resilient, we need to adapt our own skills to fit into the new era.
 We need to be able to use both qualitative and quantitative data points better in our design work.
 If you have any comments, don’t hesitate to contact me.

 For more information about our thinking and work on data, check out our Data & AI page.

 Want to learn more?
-Join our Design thinking meets data – current state, future and challenges talk here.
+Watch our Design thinking meets data – current state, future and challenges talk here.